Discover more from Where on Planet Earth

 If you still want beach time, you have options!
 The west coast of Cozumel is free of sargassum year around due to its location (it’s protected by the rest of the island).
 Holbox island is also spared, although that is farther away so you should plan to stay a night (or 5 :))

-Not all beaches are affected by the sargassum the same, it depends on the currents!.
+Not all beaches are affected by the sargassum in the same way, it depends on the currents!.
 For daily information on the amount of seaweed on each different beach on the coast, visit the Facebook Group Red de Monitoreo del Sargazo de Quintana Roo

 Crowds

-Ugh, the crowds.
 Tulum has become an extremely popular destination for Americans, and it can get very busy!
-The worst time is mid-December through February, when the town all but collapses from the amount of tourists looking to party.
-Traffic on the beach road can be horrific, and just the vibe… well it’s not our thing.
-I’d avoid it at all costs.
+The worst time in terms of crowds is mid-December through February, when the town all but collapses from the amount of tourists looking to party.
+Traffic on the beach road can be horrific, and just the vibe… it’s not our thing.
+We avoid it at all costs.
 “Low season” is generally May to December.

 Best Time to Visit Overall